PVDoriginal/firefly/README.md

 My **main objectives** while making and maintaining Firefly are:
 - **Minimal Setup.** this crate should be extremely easy to plug into any existing bevy app, and the API should feel minimal and intuitive.
-- **Consistent Maintenance.** I will keep this crate up-to-date with all new bevy versions and changes, until it is inevitably deprectated by another solution or upstreamed into bevy itself.
+- **Consistent Maintenance.** I will keep this crate up-to-date with all new bevy versions and changes, until it is inevitably deprectated by another solution or upstreamed into Bevy itself.
 - **Community Feedback.** I'm eagerly accepting any feature requests and bug reports.
 I do have my own backlog but any features requested by users will be prioritized.
 - **Power.** While Bevy has never had a proper 2d lighting solution similar to other game engines, I am dedicated to changing that.
 Firefly should offer users all the features that those engines do and more!